smec-ethz/xpektra/README.md

 - `Scheme`: Defines the scheme for discretization which is then used to construct the gradient operator.
 Currently, `CartesianScheme` is the only scheme available but one can easily define new schemes by subclassing the `Scheme` class.
 - `make_field`: Defines the field on which the methods are defined, this includes the field operations and the field creation.
 - `ProjectionOperator`: Defines the projection operator which projects the stress field onto the spectral space.
 Currently, `GalerkinProjection` is the only projection operator available but one can easily define new projection operators by subclassing the `ProjectionOperator` class.

+## Benchmarking

+Check the Live Benchmark Dashboard to see the performance of `xpektra` at [Live Benchmark Dashboard](https://smec-ethz.github.io/xpektra-benchmark/).

 ## 👉 Where to contribute